mtholder/taxalotl/README.md

     on a concrete resource, `taxalotl` will assume that you mean the latest version of that resource.

+## Extras
+If you `source completion.sh` in your `bash` session and you have
+    the top-level directory on your `PATH` then you'll have some cool tab completion of commands and options.

 ## Thanks and stuff
 Thanks to the US NSF
 <a href="https://www.nsf.gov/"><img src="./doc/nsf1.jpg" alt="NSF logo" /></a>